shopware/docs/guides/plugins/themes/add-assets-to-theme.md

 {% endcode %}

-Next, please run the command `bin/console theme:compile`.
-The assets from the path defined in the `theme.json` file will be copied by the `theme:compile` command to `<shopware root>/public/theme/<theme-asset-uuid>` alongside with the compiled CSS and JS which are stored in a separate folder.
+Next, run the command `bin/console theme:compile`.
+The assets from the path defined in the `theme.json` file will be copied by the `theme:compile` command to `<shopware root>/public/theme/<theme-asset-uuid>` along with the compiled CSS and JS, which are stored in a separate folder.

 {% code title="<shopware root>/public" %}